Docker Machine Executor autoscale configuration

 # (...)

 The remaining 3 jobs are assigned to the first machine that is ready.
 As an optimization, this can be a machine that was busy, but has now completed its job, or it can be a newly provisioned machine.
-For the sake of this example, let us assume that provisioning is fast, and the provisioning of new machines completed before any of the earlier jobs completed.
+For this example, assume that provisioning is fast and the new machines are ready before any earlier jobs complete.

-This is what happened: We had 2 machines, waiting in Idle state for new jobs.
+What happened: We had 2 machines, waiting in idle state for new jobs.
 After the 5 jobs where queued, new machines were created, so in total we had 7 machines.
-Five of them were running jobs, and 2 were in Idle state, waiting for the next jobs.
+Five of them were running jobs, and 2 were in idle state, waiting for the next jobs.

-The algorithm still works the same way; GitLab Runner creates a new Idle machine for each machine used for the job execution until IdleCount is satisfied.
+The algorithm still works the same way; GitLab Runner creates a new idle machine for each machine used for the job execution until IdleCount is satisfied.
 Those machines are created up to the number defined by limit parameter.
-If GitLab Runner notices that there is a limit number of total created machines, it stops autoscaling, and new jobs must wait in the job queue until machines start returning to Idle state.
+If GitLab Runner notices that there is a limit number of total created machines, it stops autoscaling.
+The new jobs must wait in the job queue until machines start returning to idle state.

 In the above example we always have two idle machines.
 The IdleTime applies only when we are over the IdleCount.
 Then we try to reduce the number of machines to IdleCount.

-Scaling down: After the job is finished, the machine is set to Idle state and is waiting for the next jobs to be executed.
+Scaling down: After the job is finished, the machine is set to idle state and is waiting for the next jobs to be executed.
 Let’s suppose that we have no new jobs in the queue.
-After the time designated by IdleTime passes, the Idle machines are removed.
-In our example, after 30 minutes, all machines are removed (each machine after 30 minutes from when last job execution ended) and GitLab Runner starts to keep an IdleCount of Idle machines running, just like at the beginning of the example.
+After the time designated by IdleTime passes, the idle machines are removed.
+In this example, after 30 minutes, all machines are removed (each machine after 30 minutes from when last job execution ended).
+GitLab Runner starts to keep an IdleCount of idle machines running, just like at the beginning of the example.

 So, to sum up: